TBSx3Australia/DAGBENCH/README.md

    ```bash
    $ npm install node-gyp -g
    ```
-   * Byteball network initiation is not integrated, if you want to test with Byteball network, please first build the network from here: https://gitlab.com/tbsx3_sydney/dagbench/tree/master/network/byteball.
+   * Byteball network initiation is not integrated, if you want to test with Byteball network, please first build the network from: [Byteball network setup](./network/byteball/README.md).
 Then run DAGBENCH evaluation tool.

 4. install npm packages
    ```bash